 Of course, you can also execute larger LTC buy orders as well.
 It wouldn’t be out of the ordinary for larger traders to purchase or trade 2,000 LTC or more on Kraken.

 Complete the verification process

 With “Starter” verification, you can buy LTC with other cryptocurrencies.
 All you need to do is provide your name, date of birth, country and phone number.
-If you’d like to use fiat currencies, like USD or EUR, you’ll need to provide additional support documents verifying your identity.
+If you’d like to use cash, like USD or EUR, you’ll need to provide additional support documents verifying your identity.
 For more information, see our verification levels documentation.

-Deposit fiat or cryptocurrency
+Deposit cash or cryptocurrency

 24/7/365 Customer Support